genepi-freiburg/metaGWASmanager/README.md

 In addition to the folders designated for each study, it should also encompass two extra directories:

 - *00_ARCHIVE*.
 To save older results.
 - *00_SUMMARY*.
-It will contain the output of cross-study GWAS verification  process (**Phase 5 - CA: Check Associations & Meta-analysis**) including plots, overall statistical summaries, positive controls validation result, among others.
+It will contain the output of cross-study GWAS verification  process (**Phase 5 - CA: Check Associations & Meta-analysis**) including plots, overall statistical summaries, positive control validation results, among others.

 Note that the sub-folder "*data*" within each study folder contains the GWAS results combined by chromosomes.